MinhajJamraiz/Capstone/Readme.txt

         3: Go to Arguments Section
         4: Enter this command in VM Arguments :
             --module-path "path to lib folder of JavaFX" --add-modules javafx.controls,javafx.fxml !!!!
-NOTE: <strong> Please change (path to lib folder of JavaFX) to actual path of JavaFX lib folder
+NOTE: Please change (path to lib folder of JavaFX) to actual path of JavaFX lib folder
         5: Select Apply and Close.